PolterTzi/open-osr/rules/exploration.md

 ### Resources

-It is important to track the amount of resources during the dungeon exploration.
+It is important to track the amount of resources during the dungeon exploration - especially the time and lightsources.
+Each torch can last for about an hour (6 exploration turns) before it goes off, while lanterns can provide light for about 3 hours (18 exploration turns) with a single vial of oil.

 ### Random encounters